Who GLP-1 medication is — and isn’t — for

 “Prescription-only” is a safety feature, not a hurdle.
 Here’s how clinicians decide whether GLP-1 treatment fits you.

-The most important thing to understand about GLP-1 medication is that it’s prescription-only — and that “prescription-only” is a safety feature, not a hurdle.
-A clinician’s job is to confirm it’s appropriate for you before anything is dispensed.
+The most important thing to understand about GLP-1 medication is that it is prescription-only — and that “prescription-only” is a safety feature, not a hurdle.
+A clinician’s job is to confirm it is appropriate for you before anything is dispensed, and to keep checking as you go.

-Beyond contraindications, a physician looks at your overall health, current medicines and goals to decide whether the benefit outweighs the risk — and which medicine and dose fit best, if any.
+Beyond contraindications, a physician weighs your overall health, current medicines and goals to decide whether the benefit outweighs the risk — and which medicine and dose fit best, if any.
+Two people with the same weight can get different recommendations, and that is the point of an individual review.

 Medically reviewed by Vive’s licensed physicians.
 Meet the clinicians →